wso2/docs-mi/en/docs/reference/mediators/variable-mediator.md

 # Variable mediator

 The Variable mediator is used to manage variables within a mediation flow.
-The Variable Mediator allows you to set or remove variables, which can then be used later in the mediation flow.
+The Variable mediator allows you to set or remove variables, which can then be used later in the mediation flow.

 ## Syntax